 We are dedicated to working together with public health experts and our state to maintain a quality UConn educational experience while keeping our community healthy.
-The University of Connecticut is committed to transparency as it communicates information pertaining to COVID-19 to all members of our community.
+UConn is committed to transparency as it communicates information pertaining to COVID-19 to all members of our community.

+The UConn School of Social work follows all University COVID-19 guidelines.
 Students, faculty, and staff who test positive for Covid-19 must follow University and School of Social Work policies and procedures depending on whether they are participating in in-person classes, remote learning, or field placements.
 View FAQs for prospective and incoming students and regarding field education below.